-During fiscal year 2020 and 2019, we granted an aggregate of 125,387 and 116,046 PSUs, respectively.
-The PSUs granted in fiscal 2020 and 2019 are settled after the end of the performance period (i.e., cliff vesting), which begins on the first day of the grant year and ends on the last day of our fiscal years 2022 and 2021, respectively and are based on the Company's achievement of certain performance targets.
-The performance stock units outstanding as of January 2, 2021 have \$10.0 million intrinsic value and remaining weighted average requisite service period of 1.75 years.
+PSUs are settled after the end of a three year performance period (i.e., cliff vesting), which begins on the first day of the grant year and are based on the Company's achievement of certain performance targets.
+The performance stock units outstanding as of January 1, 2022 have \$15.2 million intrinsic value.
+While the PSU amounts shown in the table above reflect achievement at target, the number of PSUs ultimately vested will be based on a comparison of certified performance results to predefined performance criteria that include threshold, target and maximum attainment levels.